-- Take your photograph from as close to the subject as your lens permits. - When using a zoom lens, you can achieve a higher level of magnification in your photograph by setting the lens to telephoto. - For full-scale macro photography, we recommend our optional macro lenses and ML-3 macro ring light. - S If \$ blinks in the viewfinder, attach an external flash unit and use flash when taking the picture.
+- Take your photograph from as close to the subject as your lens permits. - When using a zoom lens, you can achieve a higher level of magnification in your photograph by setting the lens to telephoto. - For full-scale macro photography, we recommend our optional macro lenses and ML-3 macro ring light.

-Taking Photographs in Sports Mode ( & )
+Taking Photographs in Sports Mode (&)

-The image was removed due to copyright restrictions Please use this setting when you wish to freeze fast-moving subjects, such as sports activities and events.
+Please use this setting when you wish to freeze fast-moving subjects, such as sports activities and events.